MAMDANI’S ILL-ADVISED PLAN FOR NYC’S HOMELESS

 Every war has its immediate cause and its underlying causes.
 The attack on Pearl Harbor was the immediate cause.
 But, what were the underlying causes?
 What would make Japan start a war that it had virtually no chance of winning?
 Glad you asked.
 Read on.

 Many, if not most, historians maintain that the US actually provoked Japan into starting the war, although we did not intend for them to devastate our naval fleet in the fashion they did.
-Over the course of the 1930’s we took various actions that, in reality, left Japan no choice, to wit:
+During the 1930’s we took various actions that, in reality, left Japan no choice, to wit:

 2. Along with the British and the Dutch the US military was actively planning prospective military operations against the Japanese in the Far East to counter its aggression.